Shawn1eo/pyISBO/README.md

 ### Solve the model
 Finally, you can solve the MIP by *optimize* method.
 The solution and optimized objective value can be found in *optimizedParameter* and *output* object.

+# Contact Us!
+If you find any problem when using this package, feel free to contact us by email: liu-xt22@mails.tsinghua.edu.cn